Montreuil-sur-Mer: History

-Haig staff member Sir Frank Fox OBE wrote a critically acclaimed contemporary account of the headquarters in 1916, originally published under the pseudonym "GSO", called G.H.Q.
+Haig staff member Sir Frank Fox OBE wrote a critically acclaimed contemporary account of the headquarters in 1916, originally published under the pseudonym "G.S.O.", called G.H.Q.
 (Montreuil-sur-Mer) His work in the QMG's Directorate in the final offensive against the German Army resulted in his being awarded the OBE (Military) He was also Mentioned in Despatches.

 General Haig was quartered in the nearby Château de Beaurepaire, 2 mi southeast of the town on the D138.
 There is a plaque on the château wall to commemorate this.

 King George V, accompanied by Haig, made a triumphant passage through Montreuil-sur-Mer on his way to Paris on 27 November 1918.

 A statue of Haig on horseback, commemorating his stay, can be seen outside the theatre on the Place Charles de Gaulle.
 During the German occupation of the town during the Second World War, the statue was taken down.
 It was never found and is thought to have been melted down.
 It was rebuilt in the 1950s, using the sculptor's original mould.